Why We Built S.A.M.I. Around Multi-Agent Consensus

 The S.A.M.I. orchestrator runs server-side, parallelising work across all council members.
 When a task arrives it goes through seven stages:

-- 01 Connector.
-An interactive clarification loop — if the task is ambiguous, the council asks up to five targeted questions before proceeding.
+- 01 Clarify.
+An interactive clarification loop — if the task is ambiguous, the council asks targeted questions before proceeding.
 All context is locked before later stages begin.

-- 02 Strategist.
+- 02 Plan.
 All council members pressure-test the plan and contracts and vote on weak spots; the coordinating member synthesises the path forward.

 - 03 Architect.
 System design and interface contracts are fixed.
 All members vote; the coordinating member records the binding architecture.

-- 04 Maverick.
+- 04 Draft.
 Only one council member writes the binding code.
 Every other member critiques direction, sketches alternatives in prose, and files change requests — they do not write code at this stage.

-- 05 Optimizer.
+- 05 Refine.
 All council members challenge the draft, propose variants, and measure tradeoffs.
 The coordinating member chooses the revision path.

-- 06 Guardian.
+- 06 Safety Review.
 A full red-team and security audit.
 All models check the output against sources, repo context, and prior stage artifacts.

 What We Got Wrong First